harve27/macOS-Thinkpad-T430-OC/README.md

 - Remember to generate SMBIOS values!
 See https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/ivy-bridge.html#starting-point for full info.

 # Working:
-- wifi
+- wifi/ethernet
 - power on/off
 - USB (all 4!)
 - iServices
 - Audio (through replacing AppleALC.kext with VoodooHDA.kext in post-install)
 - Microphone (on/off button not working -- replacing AppleALC.kext with VoodooHDA.kext)
-- Mouse (working OK, scrolling function only on Firefox for trackpoint)
+- Mouse (working OK, scrolling function only on Firefox for trackpoint.
+Disabling trackpad in BIOS makes trackpoint better.)
 - App Store
+- Brightness (semi-working with QuickShade app)
+- Webcam

 # Not working:
 - Sleep (unsure - needs to be tested more)